Scholarly-Projects/pdf_compressor/setup.md

 pip install pymupdf Pillow pikepdf

+## Create an A and B folder in the repo

+mkdir A B

 ## Place PDF files into the A directory.

 ## Then run the script with one of the following commands: